NAD+

 What is NAD+?

 NAD+ was first identified in 1906 by Arthur Harden and William John Young while studying fermentation in yeast extracts.
-They observed that adding boiled yeast extract to unboiled extract altered the rate of fermentationu2014the heat-stable factor they characterized was later recognized as NAD+.
+They observed that adding boiled yeast extract to unboiled extract altered the rate of fermentation—the heat-stable factor they characterized was later recognized as NAD+.

 The molecule's role in metabolism was elaborated over the following decades.
 Hans von Euler-Chelpin received the 1929 Nobel Prize for elucidating NAD's structure and function.
 NAD+ participates in over 500 enzymatic reactions and serves as a cofactor for enzymes that transfer electrons during cellular respiration and related biochemical processes.